Heatwave/heatwave.github.io/README.md

-# Welcome to Heatwave Blog
+# Welcome to the Blog

 This is a blog of Heatwave.